ExpressionEngine/ExpressionEngine-User-Guide/source/development/json_version_feed.rst

 ------------------

 When utilizing the JSON version feed, please restrict calls to no more than once per day.
-Abuse of the resource by a specific user or will result in terminated access to the JSON version feed for that user.
+Abuse of the resource by a specific user will result in terminated access to the JSON version feed for that user.